anbaig/sample-encryption-in-transit-for-kubernetes/deploy-load-balancer/README.md

-# Deploy AWS Load Balancer Controller with TLS Certificates
+# Deploy AWS Application Load Balancer with TLS Certificates

 This module deploys the AWS Load Balancer Controller and demonstrates TLS termination at the Application Load Balancer level using either public or private certificates managed by AWS Certificate Manager (ACM).
 It showcases automatic DNS validation, certificate provisioning, and path-based routing with TLS encryption.